Will Smith's slap sparks debate on defense of Black women

 “Jokes at my expense are a part of the job, but a joke about Jada’s medical condition was too much for me to bear and I reacted emotionally,” Smith said.
 “I am a work in progress.”

-After condemning the actor's behavior in a statement on Monday, the academy said it would consider if Smith will face other consequences, as a member of the academy.
+After condemning the actor's behavior, the academy met Wednesday to initiate disciplinary proceedings against Smith for violations against the group's standards of conduct.
+The academy, which said Smith was asked to leave after the incident but refused, said disciplinary action could include suspension, expulsion or other sanctions.

-Smith has described looking out for his loved ones as a kind of lifelong mission and act of repentance.
+Smith has described looking out for his loved ones as a kind of lifelong mission.
 In his best-selling memoir “Will,” published last fall, he recalled watching his father punch his mother so hard that she fell and spit blood.
-Smith was 9 at the time and would long chastise himself for not defending his mother, even fantasizing about killing his father as an act of vengeance.
+Smith was 9 at the time and would long chastise himself for not defending his mother.

 “Within everything that I have done since then — the awards and accolades, the spotlights and attention, the characters and the laughs — there has been a subtle string of apologies to my mother for my inaction that day,” Smith wrote.
 “For failing her in the moment.
 For failing to stand up to my father.
 For being a coward.”